Did You Know, you can’t sue the manufacturer for a COVID-19 vaccine injury?

 Only 1/3 of React19’s membership have applied to the program.
 41% don’t know what the program even is.

-React19 Struggling to Fill the Gap: To date, the U.S. Government has paid under $10.000 total for Covid vaccine injury CICP claims.
-React19 has payed over $600,000 for medical grants, with donations from everyday Americans.
+React19 Struggling to Fill the Gap: To date, the U.S. Government have awarded under 39 applicants Covid vaccine injury CICP claims.
+The average payout is under $5,000.
+React19 has awarded over $1.2 million in medical grants, for out-of-pocket medical expenses, with donations from everyday Americans.

 CICP Shortfalls In Depth Look